THEATRE ARTS (THA)

 A study of the fundamentals of playwriting, with emphasis on creating stageworthy plots, characters, dialogue and spectacle, and finding venues for having plays produced.
 Course will culminate in the writing of a one-act or full-length play.
 Offered Sem.
 I, odd-numbered years.

 THA 472/572 Cr.
 3

-The principles and methods involved in the operation of the non-commercial theatre: organization, play selection, building an audience, publicity, advertising, graphic reproduction, ticket sales, box office routines, house management, touring, and business records.
-Prerequisite: THA 110, with the exception of theatre arts majors and minors.
+The principles and methods involved in the operation of the non-commercial theatre: organization, play selection, building an audience, publicity, advertising, graphic reproduction ticket sales, box office routines, house management, touring, and business records.
+Prerequisites: THA 110, with the exception of theatre arts majors and minors.
 Offered Sem.
 II, even-numbered years.

 THA 481/581 Cr.
 1-3

 Directed individual study under an assigned faculty member.
 Student is responsible for submitting study proposal for approval before registration.
-Prerequisite: consent of instructor and junior standing.
-Repeatable for credit - no maximum.
+Prerequisites: consent of instructor and junior standing.
+Repeatable for credit no maximum.

 THA 482/582 Cr.
 1-3

 Special Topics in Theatre Arts